SadiqueK78/RehabOS/README.md

 ---

-# 📜 License

-This project is licensed under the terms specified in the `LICENSE` file.

----

 # 🎯 Final Statement

 RehabOS bridges the gap between physiotherapy expertise and accessible home-based rehabilitation using AI, computer vision, and intelligent analytics.